Market Profile & Volume Profile

 Real NQ 5-minute chart showing IB Low acting as support with volume profile confirmation — price bounces off the IB Low where heavy volume was traded

-Our Market Structure Indicator automatically plots IB HighDefinitionHighest price of the Initial Balance.
-Acts as resistance.
-A break above = range extension. and IB Low levels on your NinjaTrader chart, while the OrderFlow Indicator gives you the volume profile and footprint data to confirm entries at these levels.
+Our Market Structure Indicator automatically plots IB HighDefinitionInitial Balance High — the highest price reached in the first hour of RTH (9:30-10:30 AM ET). and IB LowDefinitionInitial Balance Low — the lowest price reached in the first hour of RTH (9:30-10:30 AM ET). levels on your NinjaTrader chart, while the OrderFlow Indicator gives you the volume profile and footprint data to confirm entries at these levels.
 Together, they show you exactly where the key levels are and what is happening when price gets there.

 Poor High and Poor Low Retests

 Poor highsDefinitionProfile high with multiple TPOs but no single-print tail.
-Auction incomplete — price tends to revisit. and poor lows from prior sessions are unfinished auctions waiting to be completed:
+Auction incomplete — price tends to revisit. and poor lowsDefinitionProfile low with multiple TPOs but no single-print tail.
+Auction incomplete — price tends to revisit. from prior sessions are unfinished auctions waiting to be completed:

 • When price approaches a prior poor highDefinitionProfile high with multiple TPOs but no single-print tail.
 Auction incomplete — price tends to revisit., expect a test above it — the market needs to find sellers